 Following the exact schedule set at the hospital, Kale never has to wonder when a meal is, helping him focus on things like playing and working on learning numbers and the alphabet.
 He also goes on walks or stays active in the house to help stay on track.

 “He hasn’t gained an extreme amount since we’ve maintained the diet plan.
-He is still down almost 50 pounds from the weight he was at when he first admitted at the hospital,” explained Danika.
+He is still down almost 50 pounds from the weight he was at when he was first admitted to the hospital,” explained Danika.
 “Kale is still as happy as can be.
 He’s always been a happy boy.”

 Read his story here.